ashaldenkov/patient-dashboard/README.md

 **Cloud-production** - https://23-bg-clay-copy.vercel.app/

-A fully responsive, mobile-first clone of the [clay.com/enterprise](https://clay.com/enterprise) landing page, built as part of a frontend assignment for 23BG using **Next.js** and **TailwindCSS**.
+A fully responsive, mobile-first landing page for displaying Enterprise data, built as part of a frontend assignment using **Next.js** and **TailwindCSS**.

 ---

 ## ✨ Description

-This project is a faithful frontend-only implementation of Clay’s Enterprise page.
+This project is a faithful frontend-only implementation Enterprise page.
 It recreates the structure, layout, and interactive elements using reusable components and a mobile-first approach.
 The design includes everything from hero sections and customer carousels to feature breakdowns, integration logos, and security highlights—crafted to reflect a production-quality landing page.

 ---